NDAyotteS/CMPE458-phase2/phase2-w25/documentation/README.md

 ```
 ## Assignments
 Parses assignment statements.
 Declaration and Assignment cannot be done in the same line.
-The parser does not check if the type of assignment matches the identifiers variable type.
+The parser does not check if the type of assignment matches the identifiers variable type and only worries about
+the statement matching the grammatical requirements of "identifier = expression;"

+NOTE: expression can simply be a number, character, or string and the code handles that separately.
 ```
 # valid cases
-x = 5;
+x = 5 + 100;
 y = 'c';
 z = "Hello World!\n"